 A great result for all involved.

-Our Key Stage 3 Junior Debate Club took part in the annual summer Bingham Competition, hosted by South Hampstead High School.
+Our Debate Club took part in the annual summer Bingham Competition, hosted by South Hampstead High School.
 The event brought together pupils from all three of our school sites.
-Both Squad A and Squad B showcased their exceptional debating skills, securing victories in two rounds each.
-The motions covered topics including neurodiversity, workload, cheerleading, feminism, and parental spyware.
+Both Junior and Senior teams showcased their exceptional debating skills, securing victories in two rounds each.
+The motions covered topics including journalism and sports.
 The dedication and eloquence demonstrated by the students were truly commendable, reflecting their commitment to excellence in debate and representing our school with distinction.
 The day began bright and early at 7:00am and concluded at 7:00pm.
-A 12 hour day but the pupils persevered!
+A 12 hour day but the pupils persevered in the extreme heat!
 Pupils competed in multiple rounds and had the opportunity to watch a showcase debate in the finals.
 They also enjoyed a rooftop soft drink social with peers from other schools.
 Their behaviour, energy, and enthusiasm throughout such a long day were genuinely inspiring.
-Congratulations to all participants on their outstanding performance, and thank you to the organisers at South Hampstead—especially Mr Hepburn—for hosting such a fantastic event.
+Congratulations to all participants on their outstanding performance!
+We are so proud of each and every one of you.